qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.

+## Copy number variation (CNV)
+Copy number variation (CNV) is a phenomenon in which sections of the genome are repeated and the number of repeats in the genome varies between individuals.
+Such regions may or may not contain a gene(s).

 ## CRAM (file format)
 Compressed Reference-oriented Alignment Map (CRAM) is a compressed columnar file format for storing biological sequences aligned to a reference sequence.
 CRAM was designed to be an efficient reference-based alternative to the Sequence Alignment Map (SAM) and Binary Alignment Map (BAM) file formats.